Roland-J/Windower-Addons/Engage/README.md

 ##### Engage commands:
 	//engage on                   - Engages the player to their target.
-	//engage on send [recipient]  - Engages recipient to current player\'s target.
+	//engage on send [recipient]  - Engages recipient to current player's target.
 (Requires the send addon)
 	//engage off                  - Disengages the player from their target.
 	//engage off send [recipient] - Disengages recipient from their target.
 (Requires the send addon)
 	//engage help                 - Displays this help text.